PeterNaydenov/dt-toolbox/README.md

                     , breadcrumbs // Location description
                     , edges       // List of breadcrumbs related to this dt-line }) {
             if ( flatData.hasOwnProperty('eyes') && flatData.eyes === 'blue' )   return true   // confirm that dt-line should be in that filter list
             return false // ignore this dt-line
-    // dt-lines that are
+            // dt-lines that are returned as `true` are added to the filter scan-list }
-}

 dt.setupFilter (